apache/calcite/docker/README.md

 * [MySQL](https://github.com/apache/calcite-avatica/tree/master/docker/src/main/docker/mysql)
 * [PostgreSQL](https://github.com/apache/calcite-avatica/tree/master/docker/src/main/docker/postgresql)

-## Dockerhub
+## Docker Hub

-`src/main/dockerhub` contains a copy of the same `avatica-server` Dockerfile that is present in `src/main/docker` that is designed to be used with the automation around publishing Docker images to the Apache Dockerhub account.
+`src/main/dockerhub` contains a copy of the same `avatica-server` Dockerfile that is present in `src/main/docker` that is designed to be used with the automation around publishing Docker images to the Apache Docker Hub account.

 It is not expected that users would interact with this Dockerfile.